Shubham9528/SRV-Media-Premier-school-exbi-/plan.md

 - **Responsiveness**: It should be properly responsive to all the browsers and devices.
 - **Cross-browser**: Ensure compatibility with Chrome, Firefox, Safari, Edge (latest 2 versions) + iOS/Android browsers.
 - **Hero Section**: Dual-axis slider (horizontal & vertical), auto-play, swipe, pause on hover, and accessible controls.
-- **Participating School Logos**: Continuous sling animation with alternating left–right and right–left flow; pause on hover/focus.
+- **Participating School Logos**: Continuous sling animation; pause on hover/focus.
-- **Choose the School**: Four cards on desktop; convert to mobile slider with swipe + pagination dots.
+- **Choose the School**: Four cards on desktop; responsive grid.
-- **Exhibition Section**: Entire section as a slider with 3–6 highlight cards; accessible, consistent height, auto-play optional.
+- **Exhibition Section**: Entire section as a slider with 3–6 highlight cards; accessible.
-- **QA Criteria**: Validate HTML/CSS, accessibility via axe, test on key devices, animations honor prefers-reduced-motion.
+- **QA Criteria**: Validate HTML/CSS, accessibility via axe, test on key devices.

 ---